Financial forecast

 This page summarises Eurobodalla Shire Council's current financial challenges and service delivery plans now and into the future.

-Eurobodalla Council is not applying for a special variation in 2023, but - like many councils across the state - we are facing a serious, ongoing operating deficit in our general fund.
 The general fund delivers the majority of Council's services to the community, apart from water, sewer and waste.
-Council’s general fund is spending more on day-to-day operations than the revenue it collects.
+For some years, Council’s general fund has cost more on day-to-day basis than the revenue it collects.

 Our approach to grant funding